pgagarinov/awesome-proxmox/vyos-proxmox-kvm/README.md

-# Create Vyos vms on ***<font color="green">Proxmox</font>*** node via Ansible playbooks
+# Create Vyos VMs on ***<font color="green">Proxmox</font>*** node via Ansible playbooks

-  These ansible playbooks create `vyos` vms on Proxmox node with certain configured network settings.
+  These ansible playbooks create `vyos` VMs on Proxmox node with certain configured network settings.
 Also using playbooks you can remove, start or stop them.

 ## Prerequisites
   ### 1. Install Ansible on `k3s-config` host.
 We will run ansible playbooks on it.